cncf/servicedesk/README.md

 - Accepts untrusted input
 - If a reliability or reliability issue occur then it can have significant consequences for systems
 - Is used as a library by other applications
-- Projects in memory unsafe languages should have a high prority for being fuzzed (but fuzzing is not exclusive to memory unsafe languages)
+- Projects in memory unsafe languages should have a high priority for being fuzzed (but fuzzing is not exclusive to memory unsafe languages)